mstksg/inCode/copy/entries/five-point-haskell-1.md

 attention.
 Humans might be barely able to keep a dozen things in our heads, LLMs might be able to keep a dozen dozen things, but it will still be fundamentally finite.
-So, the more we can move concerns out of our context window (be it biological or computational), the less crowded our context windows will be, and the more productive we will be.
+So, the more we can move concerns out of our context window (be it biological or mechanical), the less crowded our context windows will be, and the more productive we will be.

 I'm not sure how quickly LLM-based agentic coding will progress, but I am sure that the accidental "dropping" of concerns will continue to be a bottleneck.
 If